cantis/CoinPurse/readme.md

 Evan Young 2020
 cantis@gmail.com

+This file is my notes on my progress, keeping a record of what I've done and what I'm working on.

 ## Overview
 Coin Purse is a *virtual wallet* for Pathfinder characters.
 Recording what they spend and what they spend it on and what the current balance their purse is.